Leave Threats Nowhere to Hide

 Additionally, WatchGuard Advanced EDR and EPDR enable security teams to assess their environments for emerging threats by searching for OSINT (Open-Source INTelligence) or privately sourced IoCs – hashes, filename, path, domain, IP, and Yara rules.
 Analysts can contain the spread of risk if a compromise is detected by isolating affected endpoints from the network while eradicating and recovering from the incident.

-WatchGuard threat hunters constantly monitor endpoint activity, investigating every weak signal of abnormal behavior and uncovering more threats as soon as they show suspicious activity.
-You are backed by our hunters, who immediately provide you with detailed, actionable reports to respond to.
-Monthly reports are shareable proof of your diligence in hunting threats.
+WatchGuard MDR constantly monitors endpoint activity, investigating every weak signal of abnormal behavior and uncovering more threats when they show suspicious activity.
+You are backed by our expert threat analysts, who immediately provide you with detailed, actionable reports to respond to.
+Weekly and Monthly reports are shareable proof of diligence in protecting, detecting, and hunting threats.

 Elevate Your Threat Hunting with Automation